Four Signs it’s Time to Invest in Freight Forwarder Software

 The result?
 Even the most skilled forwarders are drowning in emails, forced to sort through message after message to determine what’s necessary in the short term, what can wait and what needs to be done right now.

 The right freight forwarder software can help.
-For example, shipment tracking tools like Magaya LiveTrack make it possible to incorporate a measure of self-service into the freight process, allowing customers and clients to proactively answer their own questions – in turn allowing forwarders to work smarter, not harder.
+For example, shipment tracking capabilities in the Magaya Digital Freight Portal make it possible to incorporate a measure of self-service into the freight process, allowing customers and clients to proactively answer their own questions – in turn allowing forwarders to work smarter, not harder.

 3. Your Profit Margins are Falling